SalimSalimi/VueJsCourse/README.md

 * If we don't assign a name to a slot (for both parent and child side), it will render the content on that slot.
 * We can also define a default value (or slot) if we don't receive the slot from the parent by adding the content between `slot` tag on the child side.

+#### Communication with provide and inject
+When we have a complex arborescence of components, passing data might be complex.
+We can provide data from parent to the farest child using `provide` and `inject`.

+* In parent side, we have to create a method named `provid()` and this method will return the data that we want to send to the childs.
+* From children side, now to get the data, we need to use a property named `inject`.
+It's an array that contain the name of the data provided by the parent.

 ### Dynamic Components

 In order to switch between multiple components dynamically: